 FULL BIOGRAPHY

 Archie Tulk (b.
 2003) is an emerging Australian composer and creative artist, currently completing his Bachelor of Music Composition at Royal Conservatoire The Hague in the Netherlands, made possible through a music scholarship granted by The Australian Elizabethan Theatre Trust.
-His compositions reflect a fascination with the intersections of memory, place, and time, frequently threading themes of connection, detachment, and identity into music that is both deeply introspective and evocatively universal.
-Over the past few years, Archie has had works commissioned and programmed by Residentie Orkest, Roctet, Luminescence Chamber Singers, Sydney Children's Choir, Quatuor Bozzini, Muze van Zuid Festival, Ensemble Klang, The Polish Children’s Fund, The Choir of St Pauls, Phillips Academy Massachusetts String Orchestra, and Sydney Conservatorium Chamber Choir.
+Archie’s ever-expanding creative vision sees his work fluidly move between artistic disciplines, composing contemporary art music, alternative popular music and scoring for film and multimedia projects.
+His compositions reflect a fascination with the intersections of memory, place, and time, frequently threading themes of connection, detachment, and identity into his music.
+Over the past few years, Archie has had works commissioned and performed by Residentie Orkest, Roctet, Luminescence Chamber Singers, Sydney Children's Choir, Quatuor Bozzini, Muze van Zuid Festival, The Polish Children’s Fund, The Choir of St Pauls, Phillips Academy Massachusetts String Orchestra, and Sydney Conservatorium Chamber Choir.